Enjoy This Post? Share the Love!

 At any tasting, it’s important to remember to ask questions when you have them.
 Whether it be about the vineyard, the history or the wine itself, asking your server questions is always encouraged.
 Not only will you learn more about wine, but your newfound knowledge can bring more value to your experience overall.
 Asking your server about wine-related terminology that you don’t know is also encouraged – after all, there’s no one better to ask than the experts themselves.
 At the end of the day, you’ll walk away having learned something new that you can use in future wine-drinking endeavors.

 Wine tastings are a great way to try different wines and can be a wonderful addition to any solo traveler’s itinerary.
 By enhancing your solo wine tasting adventure through asking questions and pairing with the right foods, you’re sure to have a great time at any wine tasting.

-For more information to find a solo wine tasting adventure, click here.
+Solo Trekker 4 U: Learn more about finding a solo wine tasting adventure, click here.

 Feeling like doing it yourself?
 See how to grow your own grapes for the ultimate “Do it Yourself!”